You Earned a Ticket!

 In the past, students were all given the same test, on paper.
 Inevitably, the questions would bore some students while frustrating others.

 Administering tests on computers was a big change.
 It enabled the consortium to design tests that adapt to the skills of the test-taker.
 An adaptive test like CAASPP presents each student with a different version of the test, drawing questions that vary in difficulty (and score value).
 Ideally, each student takes a "Goldilocks" version of the test.
 Not too hard, not too easy: just right.
-This allows the test to more successfully evaluate each student's "level" in fewer questions and with higher certainty than with paper tests.
+This allows the test to more successfully evaluate each student's "level" in fewer questions and with higher certainty than paper tests.

-What are Alternate Assessments?
+What are alternate assessments?

 To meet the needs of students with disabilities, California also provides computer-based "alternate assessments" (CAA) aligned with the Common Core Standards.
 The goal: Ensure that students with significant cognitive disabilities achieve increasingly higher academic outcomes and leave high school ready for post-secondary options.
 (These assessments replaced the CAPA tests.)
 Watch the video to learn more.
 (Spanish version here).